OpenSILEX/docs-community-dev/docs/codingStyle.md

 ### Files headers

-Date must be in english format, for example "27 Aug, 2018"
+The date must be in the "DD MM YYYY" English format (e.g "27 Aug.
+2018").

 ```java
 //******************************************************************************